kristianholm/test/README.md

 I should learn to use a distributed versioning system ahead of the time I really need to use it, which means that using it as much as possible will give me a lot of practice.

+What kind of tools should I use in tandem with git and github?